elfantin/ARSino/README.md

 ### Cookies
 It is essential that the audience have their browser set to accept cookies: ARSino keeps track of each user to be able to provide end-of-session feedback and prevent double-answers.
 If cookies are not enabled, the users will not be able to get to the questions, being permanently stuck to the login page and asked to enter the session code.

+### Languages
+web2py handles different languages, however that was not needed for my purpose and the feature is not used.